Spinorial structures, discrete symmetries and some consequences: Spinors helicity, parity and Wigner's operators

 which satisfy the relation \cite{ramond}

-then, we get the Majorana, Elko and the dual-helicity flag-dipole spinors \cite{ramond, mdobook, tipo4epjc}, and consequently the Dirac dynamics is no longer expected.
-Specifically, we can describe such relations among $(0,1/2)$ and $(1/2,0)$ spaces as it follows
+then, we get the Majorana, Elko\footnote{Elko is a German acronym for \emph{Eigenspinoren des Ladungskonjugationsoperators} which means eigenspinors of charge conjugation operator} and the dual-helicity flag-dipole spinors \cite{ramond,mdobook,tipo4epjc}, which do not satisfy the standard Dirac dynamics.
+Specifically, we can describe such relations among $(0,1/2)$ and $(1/2,0)$ spaces, as follows

 or